mahabubulhasan/Lexora/README.md

 ## Demo

 The repo includes a demo viewer that can be used to open local files.
 To use it, serve the files with a server, and navigate to `reader.html`.
-Or visit the [online demo](https://johnfactotum.github.io/foliate-js/reader.html) hosted on GitHub.
+Or visit the [online demo](https://lexora.uzzal.com) hosted online.
 Note that it is very incomplete at the moment, and lacks many basic features such as keyboard shortcuts.

 Also note that deobfuscating fonts with the IDPF algorithm requires a SHA-1 function.
 By default it uses Web Crypto, which is only available in secure contexts.
 Without HTTPS, you will need to modify `reader.js` and pass your own SHA-1 implementation.